instadeepai/aichor-demo/parallel-jobs-demo/scenarios/scenario-2.md

         ramRatio: 2
         shmSizeGB: 0
 ```
-But in this scenario because we have two different types we cannot necessarily rely on the `JOB_GLOBAL_INDEX` variable instead we must use some of the other ones
+But in this scenario because we have two different types we cannot necessarily rely on the `JOB_GLOBAL_INDEX` variable instead we must use some of the other ones.
 Namely `JOB_INDEX` and `REPLICATED_JOB_NAME`

 ```python
 import time